 richcocoa flavor.
 To bloom cocoa powder in this recipe, cocoa is whisked over low heat with the butter and a little water until the cocoa is dissolved.
 It only takes a minute or two but the results are quite noticeable!

 I made this cake with and without blooming the cocoa and using both creaming methods.
 The cake itself turned out similarly but the recipe using reverse creaming and bloomed cocoa powder had a darker, richer color, a bolder cocoa flavor, and the perfectly sturdy texture!

 Making the Cake

 Step 1: Mix the dry ingredients together in the mixing bowl.

 Step 2: In a small saucepan, combine butter, water, and cocoa powder.
 Whisk over low heat until cocoa is dissolved.
-Slowly drizzle that cocoa mixture into the dry ingredients, mixing until well combined.
+Drizzle that cocoa mixture into the dry ingredients, mixing until just combined.

-Step 3: Slowly drizzle in the whisked wet ingredients and mix well until combined.
+Step 3: Drizzle in the whisked wet ingredients and mix well until just combined.